-The Congregational parsonage hosted the Children’s House Montessori School, which has been moved into a redecorated lower level room in the main building.
+The Congregational parsonage had hosted the Children’s House Montessori School, which has now been moved into a redecorated lower level room in the main building.
+The lower level is also now used for the Living Waters Food Pantry.
 The parsonage has been put up for lease.
-The lower level is also now used for the Living Waters Food Pantry.

 A new church mission was adopted: To share the Living Water of Jesus Christ with all who thirst.
 A supportive logo was designed to reinforce the mission.

 The sanctuary is now called The Well to relate to the new church mission and is used for the Contemporary Worship Services.

 The Messengers Praise Band and Singers perform Contemporary Christian Music on stage.
 Audio visual technology shows the words to songs so the congregation can sing along, enhances sermons with visuals and videos, and presents informational messages and upcoming events.

 Renovation of the sanctuary is well underway.
 Carpeting and wall coverings have been replaced, pews have been replaced with comfortable chairs and the elevator has been replaced.

 A new event has been developed that is held in the churchyard during the winter the week following the Dickens in Dundee celebration.